-When you’re trying to save money, the phrase “one step at a time” is your mantra.
+When trying to save money, the phrase “one step at a time” is your mantra.
 The way I see it, every little bit helps when you’re trying to build up your savings account.

 1. Look at where your money goes

 Just look at your bank statement, credit card statement, and credit report.
 You’ll get a lot of information about what you’re spending money on and where it’s going.